| |

 "Sambuca memories, eh?"

-“Yep.
-Sambuca memories,” he would routinely answer,
+"Yep.
+Sambuca memories," he would routinely

-long before he’d heard them all.
-First off, Richard’s
+and it wasn't long before he'd heard them all.
+First off, Richard's

 account of how once, after about twenty attempts, he managed to